-We develop and maintain relations between the UK and the Netherlands.
+We maintain and develop relations between the UK and the Netherlands.

 The British Embassy in The Hague manages the UK government’s relations with the Netherlands and international institutions based in The Hague.
 Our work covers a range of issues including the UK government’s policy goals in the Netherlands, and services that support the British economy.

 We provide services to British nationals living in and visiting the Netherlands and the Dutch Caribbean (Curacao, Aruba, St Maarten, Bonaire, St Eustatius and Saba).
 You can access UK government services while in the Netherlands or the Dutch Caribbean.

 News and announcements from the British Embassy in The Hague.

 If you’re travelling in the Netherlands, see our Netherlands Travel Advice about coronavirus (COVID-19).